 Waste Source Biosecurity Waste?
 Where it should initially be taken to 1.
 Aircraft Effluent Waste Biosecurity Waste Taken direct to Honey Pot Macerator by Ground Handlers 2.
 Aircraft Cabin Waste and Bathroom waste A mixture of Biosecurity Waste and Non-Biosecurity Waste Taken direct to the TWF next to the honeypot by Ground Handlers for sorting by OCS using MPI procedures into: Recyclable non-Biosecurity Waste Contaminated non-recyclable Biosecurity Waste.
 (Note - If aircraft waste is left on the airbridge stairs or inside the airbridge then OCS are called to pick this up and take it to the airside waste consolidation cage in the breezeway with potential biosecurity breach notice issued to airline or Ground Handler) 3.
 Aircraft catering waste and carts containing food, crockery and cutlery Biosecurity Waste Taken direct to Catering TF by caterers (Note - If aircraft waste is left on the airbridge stairs or inside the airbridge then OCS are called to pick this up and take it to the airside waste consolidation cage in the breezeway) 4.
 Airside Buses rubbish and vacuuming/broom sweepings.
 Biosecurity Waste Driver collects rubbish and places in FOD bins.
 Vacuum waste is taken to Skybus lunchroom bins.
 5. Biosecurity risk spills on Apron., (effluent).
-Biosecurity Waste Collected by dedicated a sweeper and taken to macerator at the Honeypot 6.
-All spills of non- biosecurity risk material on Apron, (eg, fuel, oil, hydraulic fluid) Non-Biosecurity Waste Large Aviation fuel spills collected by a large sweeper and taken to East Tamaki for recycling.
-Hydraulic fluid, oil, etc, spills are also collected by sweepers and taken to a trade waste or skip landside.
+Biosecurity Waste Collected by dedicated AIMS (M20) sweeper and taken to macerator at the Honeypot 6.
+All spills of non- biosecurity risk material on Apron, (eg, fuel, oil, hydraulic fluid) Non-Biosecurity Waste Large Aviation fuel spills collected by large AIMS sweeper and taken to East Tamaki for recycling.
+Hydraulic fluid, oil, etc, spills collected by AIMs sweepers and taken to either the AIMs base or Engineering Services trade waste or skip.